pyth-network/pyth-agent/README.md

 # agent
-Publish and observe data on the Pyth Network
+Participate in the Pyth Network